ianJStutor/curriculum_particles/README.md

 ## Description

-A starter game design or generative art project using the browser; the HTML <code>canvas</code> element; mouse, touch, or pointer UI; and a new way of thinking about a game app.
+A starter game design or generative art project using the browser, the HTML <code>canvas</code> element, and new ways of thinking about a web app.
 Students learn:
 * Separation of concerns
 * Module pattern
 * Immutable settings versus state variables